brassbounder/brassbounder.github.io/docs/README.md

 The PDF rules are available for free on [itch.io](https://graculusdroog.itch.io).

 The game can be played with your own custom brick-built models, you can order the parts, or even use non-brick figurines.
+# Test
+Glossary Testing: This unit has Anti-Personnel.